Intergenerational Spring Seminar Theme

 We only get one planet.
 We must take care of our planet and learn to live on Earth without polluting it.

-Our 2020 Intergenerational Spring Seminar will take place April 16-18, in New York City.
-(Youth and sponsors arrive April 15th for orientation.)
-Addressing the 2020 theme All In For Climate Justice: People, Power, Planet, participants will consider both local and global engagement with issues such as:
+Our 2020 Intergenerational Spring Seminar took place April 17-19, online.
+Addressing the 2020 theme All In For Climate Justice: People, Power, Planet, participants considered both local and global engagement with issues such as:

 - Equip participants with examples of powerful local organizing and skills to organize their communities strategically for climate justice.